andersongomesu/ACE-dump/index.md

 - A: When creating the VM via the web console, specify the service account under the "Identity and API Access" section.
 - B: Download a JSON Private Key for the service account.
-On the Project Metadata, add that JSON as the value for the key compute-engine-service- account.
+On the Project Metadata, add that JSON as the value for the key compute-engine-service-account.
 - C: Download a JSON Private Key for the service account.
-On the Custom Metadata of the VM, add that JSON as the value for the key compute-engine- service-account.
+On the Custom Metadata of the VM, add that JSON as the value for the key compute-engine-service-account.
 - D: Download a JSON Private Key for the service account.
-After creating the VM, ssh into the VM and save the JSON under ~/.gcloud/compute-engine-service- account.json.
+After creating the VM, ssh into the VM and save the JSON under ~/.gcloud/compute-engine-service-account.json.

 <details><summary><b>Answer</b></summary>
 <p>